chandanurshs/Multi-Gesture/README.md

 # Multi-Gestures
-Multi-Gestures is a swift file which helps you add multiple gestures to the same UIView and use them simultaneously.
+Multi-Gestures is a swift file which helps you add multiple gestures to the UIView and use them simultaneously.

 ## Requirements

 iOS 9.0 and later.
 Xcode 9.0 and later.
-Swift 4.1.
+Swift 4.

 ## Features